Cuisinart MultiClad Pro 12-Inch Skillet · โ˜… 4.3 Best Value Check price on Amazon →

 Yes.
 It is the cheapest tri-ply stainless 12-inch skillet from a reputable brand with an honored lifetime warranty.
 The sear performance is 80 percent of All-Clad for 55 percent of the price.

-Cuisinart MultiClad Pro vs All-Clad D3: which is better?+
+Cuisinart MultiClad Pro vs All-Clad D3: which is better?

-Will the dishwasher damage the finish?+
+Will the dishwasher damage the finish?

 Cosmetically the finish dulls slightly after 30 dishwasher cycles.
 Performance is unchanged.
 We hand wash to preserve appearance but dishwasher loads do not affect cooking.

-Does Cuisinart honor the lifetime warranty?+
+Does Cuisinart honor the lifetime warranty?

-Yes, we tested it.
+Yes, we compared it.
 We reported a loose handle on a 5-year-old skillet through Cuisinart customer service.
 Within 2 weeks a replacement skillet arrived.
 The process required keeping a photo of the damaged pan and a proof of purchase.

-📅 Update log
+Update log

 Jordan Blake